 The Christmas markets are a perfect time for hygge as you can appreciate the little things that make you happy while being a part of the Danish Christmas experience.

-Note that the markets and stores in Copenhagen are generally closed from the 24th to 26th December.
+Note that the markets and stores in Copenhagen are generally closed from the 24th to the 26th of December.

 But if you happen to be visiting on these dates, you’ll still be able to enjoy the Christmas lights and decorations found throughout the old town.